AdobeDocs/experience-platform.de-DE/help/data-governance/policies/user-guide.md

 ## Nächste Schritte

-Dieses Dokument gab einen Überblick darüber, wie Datenverwendungsrichtlinien in der [!DNL Experience Platform] Benutzeroberfläche verwaltet werden.
-Anweisungen zum Verwalten von Richtlinien mit der DUL-Richtlinie-API finden Sie im [Entwicklerhandbuch](../api/getting-started.md).
-Informationen zum Erzwingen von Datenverwendungsrichtlinien finden Sie in der Übersicht über die [Richtliniendurchsetzung](../enforcement/overview.md).
+This document provided an overview of how to manage data usage policies in [!DNL Experience Platform] UI.
+For steps on how to manage policies using the DULE Policy API, see the [developer guide](../api/getting-started.md).
+Informationen zum Erzwingen von Datennutzungsrichtlinien finden Sie in der [Übersicht zur Durchsetzung von Richtlinien](../enforcement/overview.md).

 Das folgende Video zeigt, wie mit Nutzungsrichtlinien in der [!DNL Experience Platform] Benutzeroberfläche gearbeitet wird: